 Oaxacan Green corn

-Unfortunately, around here its not too easy to find gmo free seed of any kind of corn much less the interesting colorful ones, so I am back in my seed catalogs.
+Unfortunately, around here its not too easy to find gmo free seed of any kind of corn.
+If I want the interesting colorful ones, I have to go back to my seed catalogs.

 Bloody Butcher corn

-These are some seeds I bought a few years ago that never got planted.
-This year I plan to plant them with a few other varieties as well and expand our diet with some colorful tortillas, tamales, and cornbread, maybe even some blue corn on the cob.
+I bought these seeds a few years ago and never planted them.
+This year I ‘ll plant them with other varieties and expand our diet with colorful tortillas, tamales, and cornbread.
+Maybe I’ll even plant some blue corn on the cob.

 Wade’s Giant Indian Corn